 Gay couples get denied so many rights when they are not legally bound to their partners.
 Some of the few are hospital visits, child custody, adoption rights, power to make medical decisions for their spouse, inheritance, and the right to sue for wrongful death of their partner.

 Other rights that are denied from non-married gay couples are divorce protection, support from their children or spouse, insurance benefits, exemption from property tax after a spouse’s death, family violence protections, and immunity from being forced to testify against their spouse.

 A Happy Ending To Hope For

-It is a common community story to have at least one or two gay guys in your community who live with their parents and are afraid of going outside in fear of being rejected and bullied.
+It is a common story to have at least one or two gay guys in a community who live with their parents and are afraid of going outside in fear of being rejected and bullied.
 On top of that they are diagnosed as mentally ill and some are even taking medications.
-Most of the time, their parents just tolerate them, but do not accept them, or worse they get thrown out of the house and left to fend for their own.
-That’s when they become exposed to a life of crime, drug addiction, prostitution, and sexually transmitted diseases.
+Most of the time, their parents just tolerate them, but do not accept them.

 The plight of the gay family member is often grim.
-Some families are constantly on edge that their children would turn gay too.
+Some families are constantly on edge that the gay relative would turn their children gay too.
 This is part of the reason why gays choose to live in isolation with a bleak hope of the future.
-It comes to a point when gays would question their very existence.
+It comes to a point when gays would question their existence.

 Where does gay marriage play in all of this?
 For one, it gives gays a hope for a happy ending.
 Western media has constantly been perpetuating the happy ending as a big wedding.
 Gays who live in countries with no gay marriage are deprived of this dream, and often spend their whole life alone.